Skip to main content

 Filesystem source

-Filesystem source allows loading files from remote locations (AWS S3, Google Cloud Storage, Google Drive, Azure) or the local filesystem seamlessly.
-Filesystem source natively supports csv, parquet, and jsonl files and allows customization for loading any type of structured files.
+Filesystem source allows loading files from remote locations (AWS S3, Google Cloud Storage, Google Drive, Azure Blob Storage, SFTP server) or the local filesystem seamlessly.
+Filesystem source natively supports CSV, Parquet, and JSONL files and allows customization for loading any type of structured files.

-To load unstructured data (.pdf, .txt, e-mail), please refer to the unstructured data source.
+To load unstructured data (PDF, plain text, e-mail), please refer to the unstructured data source.

 The Filesystem source doesn't just give you an easy way to load data from both remote and local files — it also comes with a powerful set of tools that let you customize the loading process to fit your specific needs.